UK TEMPORARY WORK - CHARITY WORKER VISA

 If your application for a UK Temporary Work – Charity Worker Visa is approved, your visa will allow you to enter and stay in the UK for up to 12 months or the time given on your certificate of sponsorship plus 14 days, whichever is shorter.
 You will be able to enter the UK up to 14 days before your job’s start date.

-You will only be allowed to work in the role you are sponsored for, although volunteering with other organisations is permitted.
+You will only be allowed to work in the role you are sponsored for, although volunteering with other organisations is permitted, providing it is in the same role as the one listed on your Certificate of Sponsorship.
 You will be allowed to study (for some courses you may need an Academic Technology Approval Scheme certificate).

 Our team of business immigration barristers has experience in assisting with all types of visa applications.
 Our barristers are experts in the immigration options for temporary workers and will guide you through the complex Home Office rules and policies.

 We pride ourselves on being approachable and proactive in understanding and meeting our clients’ needs.
 We are a highly driven team, dedicated to providing clear and reliable immigration advice to temporary workers as part of a professional and friendly service.